-YUI Introduction, Tutorials, and Resources
+YUI Introduction, Resources and Alternatives

 During the first years of the Internet, web pages were quite boring.
 Users who browsed them came across web pages they could not interact with much, since they contained only text, images, and links.